log0div0/testo/docs/tutorials/03 - guest additions/README.md

 }
 ```

-Try to run this script (don't forget the `--sto_on_fail` command line argument), wait for the breakpoint to trigger and open the virtual machine properties with the virt-manager.
+Try to run this script (don't forget the `--sto_on_fail` command line argument), wait for the breakpoint to trigger and open the virtual machine properties with the `virt-manager`.
 In the CDROM section you'll find the information about the iso-image you've just plugged.

 ![CDROM plugged](imgs/plugged_cdrom.png)